grant-humphries/dev-near-light-rail/README.md

    **RLIS data**: City Boundaries, Urban Growth Boundary
     * Set the password for your PostGIS data base in the cygwin terminal with the following command `set pgpassword=********`
-    * Within the shell script `postgis/load_shapefiles.sh` change the subfolder in the file path for the 'project datasets' that is a dare in the format `YYYY_MM` to the name of the folder that was created for the current iteration.
+    * Within the shell script `postgis/load_shapefiles.sh` change the subfolder in the file path for the 'project datasets' from the `YYYY_MM` placeholder to the name of the folder that was created for the current iteration.
+However don't commit this back to github to avoid inadvertant use of old data in future runs of this project.
     * Run the the afore mentioned script with cygwin.
 The import commands within that file follow this template:

     ```bash
-    shp2pgsql -I -s <SRID> <PATH/TO/SHAPEFILE> <SCHEMA>.<DBTABLE> | psql -U <USERNAME> -d <DATABASE>
+    shp2pgsql -s -d -I <SRID> <PATH/TO/SHAPEFILE> <SCHEMA>.<DBTABLE> | psql -U <USERNAME> -d <DATABASE>
     ```

-    The -I parameter creates a spatial index on the geometry column an the -s parameter sets the SRID (spatial reference) using an EPSG code.
+    The -s parameter sets the SRID (spatial reference) using an EPSG code, -d deletes the table if it already existsm, and -I creates a spatial index on the geometry column.

 3. Run `postgis/select_and_compare_properties.sql` in PgAdmin3 (which is a PostGreSQL interface) or via the terminal or command prompt.
 4. Execute `postgis/compile_property_stats.sql` in PgAdmin.